EsaLaboratory/MARLEM/README.md

 Overview
 =============

-Energy System Architecture Lab ESAL's [OPLEM](https://github.com/EsaLaboratory/OPLEM) and Autonomous Agents Research Group's [epyMARL](https://github.com/uoe-agents/epymarl) were interfaced to create MARLEM: a multi-agent reinforcement learning (MARL) tool for designing, training and testing reinforcement learning methods on local energy markets (LEM) designs.
+Energy System Architecture Lab ESAL's [OPLEM](https://github.com/EsaLaboratory/OPLEM) and Autonomous Agents Research Group's [epyMARL](https://github.com/uoe-agents/epymarl) were interfaced to create MARLEM: a multi-agent reinforcement learning (MARL) tool for training and testing reinforcement learning methods on local energy markets (LEM) designs.

 The fundamental structure of an RL system consists of an environment that interacts with an agent system through signals: states, actions and rewards.
-The schema below shows the general structure of RL
+The schema below shows the general structure of RL:
 ![RL_schema](https://github.com/EsaLaboratory/MARLEM/assets/65967906/49608a50-c0d4-495d-ac10-c22eebf2c0fd|width=75px])

 MARL extends the concept of RL and includes multiple agents instead of one: